Egbert-Azure/egbert-azure.Github.io/_posts/2024-03-15-DYI-eboard.md

 [<img src="https://img.youtube.com/vi/SZd0a3-_Zqw/hqdefault.jpg" width="400" height="300" />](https://www.youtube.com/watch?v=SZd0a3-_Zqw)

-The code is open-sourced at https://github.com/Pbatch/CameraChessWeb.
+The code is [open-sourced and on Github](https://github.com/Pbatch/CameraChessWeb).
+Actually, it's sometimes very slow, but I found the solution very promissing and worth a test.
+Check it out and support!

 Enjoy!